Top 10 Rarest Cars in Forza Horizon 5 (FH5)

 - Set filters aggressively: Use filters like “Legendary / Rare / Auctionable” to cut through common junk.

-- Monitor seller reputation and mods: A rare car without heavily modified parts might hold more value.
+- Monitor seller reputation and modifications: A rare car without heavily modified parts might hold more value.

 - Stay alert to odd hours: Listings sometimes pop up when fewer bidders are active.